suchmememanyskill/TegraScript/README.md

 Notice: TegraScript v2 is entirely different than v1.
 If you still have v1 scripts, you'll have to rewrite them.

+Included in this repository: (click the link, right click > `save as` to save the script)
+- [fwdump.te](https://raw.githubusercontent.com/suchmememanyskill/TegraScript/master/scripts/fwDump.te) dumps the firmware with the actual firmware version as it's name
+- [systemRestore.te](https://raw.githubusercontent.com/suchmememanyskill/TegraScript/master/scripts/systemRestore.te) restores the output of [emmchaccgen](https://github.com/suchmememanyskill/EmmcHaccGen).
+Place the generated boot.bis and SYSTEM directory next to this script
+- [systemwipe.te](https://github.com/suchmememanyskill/TegraScript/blob/master/scripts/systemwipe.te) is essentially a 'factory reset'.
+This will wipe everything off the switch and make it boot up like it was fresh out of the box.
+Error (eprt) reports are kept, so this is not safe to use with sxos.

+Any of this scripts can be ran by putting them on the sd, then inside tegraexplorer navigating to the sd, selecting the file and running it.

 ## General Syntax

 ### Variables